https://www.apollohealthco.com/wp-content/uploads/2020/12/AdobeStock_300851545-copy.jpeg

 There are multiple aspects of heart health, including hypertension (elevated blood pressure), irregular heart rhythm (atrial fibrillation), and poor pulse wave velocity (measures the elasticity of your arteries) that are associated with cognitive decline that can be quantified and measured at home to help you monitor your heart health.

-The Omron 5 Series is an accurate smart blood pressure cuff that will alert you to an irregular heartbeat and also warn of hypertension (elevated blood pressure).
+The Omron Platinum is a top-rated pick for accuracy by Consumer Reports.
+This device has an irregular heartbeat detector, a BP risk category indicator, and a data averaging function.
+It allows multiple users to store readings separately and includes a one-size-fits-most cuff.
+It also has the ability to sync to the Omron Connect app via Bluetooth.
 Research indicates that hypertension is a risk factor for dementia.
-By regularly monitoring your blood pressure, you can make an adjustment to your regimen and follow-up with your physician as needed.
+By regularly monitoring your blood pressure, you can make an adjustment to your regimen and follow up with your physician as needed.
 When synced with the accompanying app and HealthKit, it will enable you to integrate your blood pressure data with the ReCODE mobile app.

-The KardiaMobile is an FDA-cleared device that, when synced with the accompanying app, allows you to turn your phone into a clinical-grade personal EKG monitor.
+The KardiaMobile is an FDA-cleared device that, when synced with its accompanying app, allows you to turn your phone into a clinical-grade personal EKG monitor.
 It captures a medical-grade EKG in 30 seconds, anywhere, anytime, and can detect atrial fibrillation, bradycardia, tachycardia, or a normal heart rhythm.
 You can store your EKGs on your phone and email them to your physician as needed.
-As mentioned earlier, if you have the Apple Watch Series 6, it can perform the same function and is integrated with the ReCODE mobile app.
+If you have an Apple Watch Series 6 or higher, the Google Pixel Watch, or some versions of the Fitbit, they can perform the same function and are all integrated with the ReCODE mobile app.

-The iHeart Internal Age device clips onto your fingertip and displays your aortic stiffness (pulse wave velocity) on a corresponding app.
-The results are reported as “biological age” determined by an algorithm based age referenced means.
-The goal is to have a result equal to or younger than your actual age.
+The iHeart Wellness Monitor device clips onto your fingertip and displays a variety of health measures depending upon which app you use it with.
+Five different apps (iPhone and Android compatible) are included, but my favorite for heart health is the Internal Age app that measures aortic stiffness (pulse wave velocity).
+The results are reported as “biological age” determined by an algorithm based on an age referenced dataset.
+The goal is to have a result that is equal to or younger than your actual age.
 Results from iHeart correlate closely with the SphygmoCor system, the gold standard for measuring pulse wave velocity.
 Poor pulse wave velocity is a significant risk factor for future cardiovascular disease and dementia.
 It’s an excellent way to monitor the effect that the protocol is having on your heart health.

 By embracing technology and building the habit of “quantifying self,” we can begin to track and tweak all of the parameters necessary for healthy cognition for years to come.
 Many of these products will provide data directly to the ReCODE mobile app (available at the App Store) as long as you download the app that accompanies the product and regularly download your data as you collect it.
 Any product that is compatible with Apple’s HealthKit will provide data to the ReCODE mobile app.
 For those who aren’t Apollo Health subscribers, please see Dr. Bredesen’s most recent book, “The End of Alzheimer’s Program,” for detailed information on all of the strategies to enhance and protect cognition.